-APSE's 'State of the Market' Report published in August 2019 evidenced a number of statistics that included the numerous and varying ranges of materials that were collected by local authorities for recycling.
+APSE's 'State of the Market' report (Annex Document) published in August 2019 evidenced a number of statistics that included the numerous and varying ranges of materials that were collected by local authorities for recycling.

 Thurrock Council makes use of both organisations to benchmark its own activities.